Drago-03/GroqTales/.github/ISSUE_TEMPLATE/big.md

 ---
-name: 'Big Proposal'
+name: "Big Proposal"
-about: 'For large, complex changes or major new features'
+about: "For large, complex changes or major new features"
-title: '[BIG] <title>'
+title: "[BIG] <title>"
 labels: enhancement, big
 assignees: ''

 ---

 ## Summary